 Saxony Germany Travel Guide

 Dresden includes a rich confectionery tradition, dating back centuries, especially known for its Christmas Stollen.
 Bakers here produce the original, protected Dresdner Christstollen.
-The region is also known for its wine (Saxon Wine Route along the Elbe) and beer brewing, with a variety of local breweries.
+The area is also known for its wine (Saxon Wine Route along the Elbe) and beer brewing, with a variety of local breweries.

 Potatoes are a staple, often served as dumplings (Klöße) or in soups.
 Cabbage, notably sauerkraut, pork, beef, and fish from rivers and lakes like carp and trout are common.
 Root vegetables, apples, plums, and forest berries also feature prominently.
-Flavors are often savory, rich, and comforting.
+Flavors are often savory, rich, and soothing.
 Common spices are caraway seeds, mustard, horseradish, and cream.
 Sweet dishes frequently include cinnamon, dried fruits, and nuts.

 Essential Dresden dessert.